raul23/ebook-classifier-training/README.rst

   than ``RidgeClassifier`` in that respect: confusing 4 *data structures* ebooks for *algorithms* ones and being able to correctly categorize only one *data structures* ebook.
-- *Penetration testing* is another category that ``ComplementNB`` struggles more than ``RidgeClassifier`` does: only one ebook was correctly classified as such vs 5 for ``RidgeClassifier`` (over 6 documents from that category).
+- *Penetration testing* is another category that ``ComplementNB`` struggles more than ``RidgeClassifier`` does: only one ebook was correctly classified as such vs 5 for ``RidgeClassifier`` (over a total of 6 documents from that category).

   ``ComplementNB`` confused 5 *penetration testing* ebooks for *computer security* ones (which technically it is the case).
 - Like with ``RidgeClassifier``, ``ComplementNB`` does a perfect job in classifying all *algorithms* ebooks correctly.
 - Also, *machine learning* presents an easy category to classify: 14 ebooks correctly classify as such over a total 16 documents from that category.
-- Where ``ComplementNB`` is doing a relatively better job (but not that significant) than ``RidgeClassifier`` is with the *computer security* category: only one misclassification vs two for ``RidgeClassifier`` (over 12 ebooks from that category).
+- Where ``ComplementNB`` is doing a relatively better job (but not that significant) than ``RidgeClassifier`` is with the *computer security* category: only one misclassification vs two for ``RidgeClassifier`` (over a total of 12 ebooks from that category).

 |